 Though it is often characterized as being a dreaded or painful procedure, root canal therapy is relatively pain-free and quick.
 It is often the best way to preserve a natural tooth and prevent future damage to your smile.

 If Dr. Pamela Doray determines that a root canal is indicated, she will refer you to a local endodontist (root canal specialist).
-After the root canal procedure, you will return to our Philadephia dental office and Dr. Doray will restore the tooth with a tooth-colored filling or dental crown.
+After the root canal procedure, you will return to our dental office and Dr. Doray will restore the tooth with a tooth-colored filling or dental crown.
+Visit our dentist in Philadelphia, PA for a root canal today.

 What is a Root Canal?